Rocky Mountains with a valley running through the image full of green trees and shrubbery

 • Taxes: Starting January 1, 2024, each STR is required to obtain a Sales and Use Tax License which is valid for 2 years.

-• Accessory Dwelling Units: On properties with both a single-family home and an accessory dwelling unit, short-term rentals are allowed in either unit, but the owner cannot live full-time in the accessory unit while renting out the main home full-time as a short-term rental.
+• Accessory Dwelling Units: On properties with both a single-family home and an accessory dwelling unit (ADU), short-term rentals are allowed in either unit, but the owner cannot live full-time in the accessory unit while renting out the main home full-time as a short-term rental.

-• Point of Contact: Must provide a person who can respond to calls 24/7 and is able to respond in person.
+• Point of Contact: Must provide a point of contact who can respond to calls 24/7 and is able to respond in person.

 • Occupancy: The maximum number of people allowed is two people per bedroom plus two additional people.